Rosevear Family Genealogy

 Published by Brinkmann Publishing, Alexandria, Virginia, 2005.

-Birth, and Marriage dates and names are confirmed by certified copies of licenses and certificates only for Jacob, Emma Jane and Harriet.
+Birth, and marriage dates and names are confirmed by certified copies of licenses and certificates only for Jacob, Emma Jane and Harriet.
 The names of Harriet's children are known from personal memory.
 Dates can be confirmed in census records.